 Uncover and learn to identify geological specimens with our GeoTreasure Dig activity!

 Witness native fauna up-close, such as: the American Toad (Anaxyrus americanus), the Eastern Tiger Salamander (Ambystoma tigrinum), Midland Painted Turtles (Chrysemys picta marginata), the Dark Fishing Spider (Dolomedes tenebrosus), and other native taxa (groupings of organisms).
-Learn about introduced species: meet our Brown Rat (Rattus norvegicus) ambassadors, Sam, Willard, and Frodo—and even have a chance to greet them at their observation deck!
+Learn about introduced species: meet our Brown Rat (Rattus norvegicus) ambassadors, Willard, and Frodo, and interact with our rock pigeon flock!

-Spot native birds at our adjacent Songbird Sanctuary—borrow a pair of binoculars at the center alongside a bird guide to start your journey!
+Spot native birds at our adjacent Songbird Sanctuary—borrow a pair of binoculars* at the center alongside a songbird phoneticsguide to start your journey! (*limited supply)

 Be sure to sign our visitor registry when stopping by to stay up to date on upcoming programs and park improvements.